 La Grace Dieu des Prieurs – 8 ha on sandy clay and limestones, 90% Merlot + 10% Cabernet Franc, ageing in 100% grained new oak from Radoux.
 New owner since 2013, a Russian art collector.
 Louis Mitjavile, son of famous Francois Mitjavile from Tertre Roteboeuf, is the winemaker here.

 Very intense sweet black cherries wrapped in chocolate on the nose, very fragrant.
-It's seamless on the palate with perfectly integrated luscious fruit and sweet tannin, pure elegance and finesse, and long velvety finish.
+It's seamless on the palate with perfectly integrated luscious fruit and sweet tannin, pure elegance and finesse, and a long velvety finish.
 It catches your attention immediately with so surprisingly complete performance.
 Hold my beer!
 93p.

 Grand Barrail Lamarzelle Figeac – 15 ha, 73% Merlot + 23% Cabernet Franc.
-It is attractive with on the nose with fragrant blueberries, polished and velvety on the palate, easygoing with a soft texture, and fruity finish.
+It is attractive on the nose with fragrant blueberries, polished and velvety on the palate, easygoing with a soft texture and fruity finish.
 88p.

 Grand Corbin GCC – 28.5 ha, silica on the bed of blue clay, 85% Merlot + 15% Cabernet Franc.
 It is very cherry on the nose, aromatic and attractive, polished and crunchy fruit on the palate, sweet tannins, silky texture, and lingering finish.
 91+p.